xixu-me/git-desktop/docs/known-issues.md

 fatal: unable to access 'https://github.com/owner/name.git/': schannel: next InitializeSecurityContext failed: Unknown error (0x80092012) - The revocation function was unable to check revocation for the certificate.
 ```

-GitHub Desktop by default uses the Windows Secure Channel (SChannel) APIs to validate the certificate received from a server.
+Git Desktop by default uses the Windows Secure Channel (SChannel) APIs to validate the certificate received from a server.
 Some networks will block the attempts by Windows to check the revocation status of a certificate, which then causes the whole operation to error.

 **Workaround:**